symlex/symlex-docs/docs/framework.md

 make terminal
 make all database
 ```

+To verify everything is working, run `make test`.

 !!! tip
     You can also use this approach to execute other CLI commands later.
 Make should be pre-installed in